 Only discuss the car accident with the police when they arrive on the scene.
 Here are a few DO NOT practices you should adhere to at a vehicle accident scene:

-• Do not talk with the other drivers, other than making sure they are ok and exchanging information.
+- Please do not talk with the other drivers, other than making sure they are ok and exchanging information.

-• Don’t make a scene at the accident.
+- Don’t make a scene at the accident.
 It may have been the other driver’s fault, but don’t let your emotions and anger explode at the scene, as this can work against your case.
-Whatever you say at the scene can be used against you by the other driver’s insurance company and can negatively impact your claim.
+Whatever you say at the scene can be used against you by the other driver’s insurance company and negatively impact your claim.

-• Do not talk if the other driver is recording you at the accident scene.
+- Do not talk if the other driver is recording you at the accident scene.
 Ask them to please stop recording so you can exchange information.
 Don’t answer their questions if they are recording.

-• Do not post anything on social media about your accident, as it can be used against you by the other driver’s attorney and their insurance company.
+- Do not post anything on social media about your accident, as the other driver’s attorney and insurance company can use it against you.

 9 – Do Not Admit Fault